rick-r/marriage-figaro-norway/captions.md

 né già di sua consorte, bada bene, appetito gli viene ...

+    Almaviva is tired
+    of sleeping
+    with wannabe actresses

-    Alamaviva has got tired of sleeping with the lastest wannabe actresses, and is turning his attention towards members of the crew...
+    And is turning his attention
+    to the crew...

 FIGARO: